Limited Company vs Sole Trader

 Before you begin your registration process to set up a limited company, there are a few things you need to consider.

 You need to choose the type of limited company you need (public limited company or private limited company), choose a company name and decide on how you’re going to set up your company.
-For the latter, you have the option of registering with Companies House or using a third-party service, like an accountant or company formation agent.
+For the latter, you have the option of registering with Companies House or using a third-party company registration service, like an accountant or company formation agent.

 Once you’ve gotten these sorted out, you’ll be ready to begin the company formation process.